Quick Answer

 VAT Calculation

-Subtotal, VAT amount (at 20% standard rate or 5% reduced rate for qualifying energy-saving work), and grand total.
+Subtotal, VAT amount (at 20% standard rate, or 0% for qualifying energy-saving materials such as heat pumps, solar panels, and insulation, which have been zero-rated since April 2022), and grand total.
 If you are VAT-registered, this is a legal requirement.
 If you are not, the template clearly states "Not VAT registered".

 Payment Terms